ospaf/ospaf-primary/GithubUser/README.md

  - Explain: each user file is in  a single.txt which is bad design...
             Cause my ext3 inode issue which is a good lesson to me!

+# Find data in mongodb
+ - Command: python find_data.py
+ - Explain: the first version is find the Chinese people .
+We need a stronger dict

 - - -
 Copyright 2014 Ospaf Lab Software, Inc. Unless otherwise marked, this work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).